Hosted signer demonstration

 Step 1 · mint & verify, live

-Mint a real receipt, then verify it.
+Mint a hosted receipt, then verify it.

 No receipt verified yet.
 Mint one, or paste your own and press Verify.